7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 24>
 ```

-Note there are no negative terms anymore.
+Note that there are no negative terms anymore.

 And, if you want to return a timestamp tuple from time_func: